rthaut/gulp-browser-i18n-localize/README.md

 # gulp-browser-i18n-localize [![NPM version][npm-image]][npm-url] [![Build status][travis-image]][travis-url]

 > A gulp plugin that hardcodes localized messages into files that utilize browser internationalization APIs (`browser.i18n.*` / `chrome.i18n.*`).

 ## Why?

 This gulp plugin was originally written to help convert browser web extensions into legacy userscripts.
 Proper web extensions support translations, which is easy enough to do with the browser APIs, but those APIs are not available to userscripts.
-Using this plugin, a web extension with translastions can be built into a userscript (or a series of userscripts, for all supported locales) where the API functionality is replaced with the hard-coded translations for each locale.
+Using this plugin, a web extension with translations can be built into a userscript (or a series of userscripts, for all supported locales) where the API functionality is replaced with the hard-coded translations for each locale.

 ## Usage